PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 - Future creations of "C4 with staccato" will return the same cached instance
 - This process continues recursively - cached objects that are mutated can produce new cached objects

-**This parallels JVM string consolidation:** rather than trying to predict all possible object combinations at creation time, the daemon traverses stored pieces and consolidates duplicate cacheable objects it encounters.
+Rather than trying to predict all possible object combinations at creation time, the daemon traverses stored pieces and consolidates duplicate cacheable objects it encounters.
 The `hash-cons-cacheable?` predicate determines eligibility through simple structural checks, not usage frequency analysis.

-**Implementation Complete (September 26, 2025):** The background cache optimization daemon has been fully implemented as an Integrant component with proper lifecycle management, background thread operations, STM transaction coordination, and timewalker integration.
-The daemon performs single-pass optimization using reduce over timewalk traversal, achieving identity sharing restoration for identical musical objects across pieces.
-Complete test validation demonstrates successful cache optimization with 610 backend tests passing.

-### Background Cache Optimization Daemon Implementation
+The LRU cache management handles memory pressure automatically by evicting least-recently-used entries when cache thresholds are exceeded, maintaining bounded memory usage while preserving frequently-accessed shared instances.

 **Component Architecture:**
 - **Integrant Component**: `ooloi.backend.components/cache-daemon` with proper init/halt lifecycle